damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 ## **How to document the maintenance?**

-*Maintenance instructions can provide the necessary information to maintain the system effectively and, additional information may provide to facilitate the modification of the system.*
+*Maintenance instructions provide the necessary information to maintain the system effectively and perform the required operations so that the system work properly in the long run.
+This include advise on the frequence of the maintenace and the risks of failure.*

  ### **Maintenance instructions**